Freshwater Redoubt: Army use

 Freshwater Redoubt is a Palmerston fort, completed in 1856 to defend Freshwater Bay, which was a possible landing beach for enemy troops.
 The deep, dry ditch protects the landward approaches.

 The Caponier building in the ditch served as barrack accommodation for 24 men.
 With its iron window-shutters and rifle slots the Caponier also provided a means of ditch defence.
 The original bridge had a section, which could be withdrawn, near the entrance gate, for defence purposes.
 The main building, visible through the gate, was originally a single storey, flat-roofed barrack comprising 3 Officers’ Rooms, an Officers’ Kitchen, Staff Sergeant's Quarters, and 2 rooms for 5 and 11 men.

 The fort was designed with 2 batteries for a total of 7 guns.
 The Upper Battery, facing the sea, had four gun emplacements and a separate Lower Battery with three gun emplacements covered Freshwater Bay.
 Early muzzle-loading guns, using gunpowder and firing cannonballs, were replaced over the years by rifled, breech-loading guns firing shells as military technology advanced.

+Gun Incident in June 1901

+Fort Redoubt was the site of a tragic gunnery accident on June 25, 1901, during a training exercise involving a 12-pounder quick-firing (QF) gun.
+The fort was serving as an instruction battery for the nearby Golden Hill Fort school of gunnery at the time.

+A detachment of the Southern Division, Royal Artillery, was conducting firing practice at moving targets in Freshwater Bay when the breech block of one of the 12-pounder QF guns unexpectedly blew out.
+The explosion resulted in the immediate deaths of four soldiers and caused severe injuries, including loss of limbs, to six others.
+The deceased were: